AndreasFaust/gatsby-source-custom-api/README.md

 #### How does it recognize images?

-The default key for images is **image**.
+The default key for images is `image`.
 You can also define your own image keys with the option `imageKeys`.
-Images have to be objects containing a key called `url`, that holds the string to its source.
+Images have to be objects containing a childkey called `url`, which is a string that defines the path to an image file.
+Gatsby-Images are added as childkey `local`.

 #### What about Caching?